Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 Bug: Warning Header: I do not have anything to say what the map is showing.
 Was advised by Slack Community to ignore it.

 Bug: Error: I tried adding and id to the iframe, and adding the width and height into css.
 Unfortuntely it did work as I had hoped.
 I asked Slack community and Tutor Support to help.
-Where we successfully managed to fix the iframe in CSS, by changing the from an id to a class.
+Where we successfully managed to fix the iframe in CSS, by changing the iframe from an id to a class.
 Happy to say there are now no Errors on my site.

 <img src="assets/images/README-images/html-validator.JPG" alt="noerrors">